alexeilebedev/openacr/txt/tut2.md

 of a different type than what we had with ssimfiles: with ssimfiles, even though they seemed to be circular in their descriptions, they were not.
 The solution is to manually enter the definition of `dmmeta::Ctype` into `amc`'s source code, but only in order to read the `dmmeta.ctype` records into it.
-After we do that, the output of amc will include `dmmeta::Ctype` simply because it loaded that record.
+After we do that, the output of amc will include `dmmeta::Ctype` simply because it has loaded that record.
 We then take the output of amc, and link it back to `amc`.
 At this point we will get a link error, since we already have the original, manually entered definition of `dmmeta::Ctype`.
 We can now delete the manual version, making `amc`'s source code smaller.
 We repeat this many times, re-creating different